Icinga/icinga2/doc/3-monitoring-basics.md

 The example shows the `check_http` check command defining the most common arguments.
 Each of them is optional by default and will be omitted if the value is not set.
-For example if the service calling the check command does not have `vars.http_port` set, it won't get added to the command line.
+For example, if the service calling the check command does not have `vars.http_port` set, it won't get added to the command line.